 Good news is you can with a support ticketing system.
 Support ticketing systems record important case information that your entire team can benefit from.
 In this post, we'll discuss what a support ticketing system is, and which systems are considered to be the best for 2019.

 Support teams rely on ticketing systems to organize their daily workloads and prioritize the most important issues that they need to work on.
 Depending on the industry that your business belongs to, some support reps can handle up to 50 cases per day, making it vital to have a system in place that manages their significant case volume.
 Instead of having to track down an old email thread or call recording, reps can use a ticketing system to quickly search archived cases and locate important historical information.

 For example, when I worked on HubSpot's customer support team, I often struggled with solving webpage design problems.
 Initially, I had no experience with design and these problems usually required a complex coding solution.
 Rather than having to track down an expert, I used my support ticketing system to look at previous cases that dealt with similar issues.
 This not only provided me with a proven solution to my problem but it also taught me useful coding tricks over time.

 A support ticketing system is an important customer service tool that growing businesses use to deliver a consistent customer experience.
-If your team is looking to adopt a ticketing system or improve your current one, take a look at this list for the best support ticketing tools of 2019.
+If your team is looking to adopt a ticketing system or improve your current one, take a look at this list for the best support ticketing tools available this year.